frontenddogma/web-development-glossary/manuscript/c.md

 Component-Based Software Engineering
 : A branch of software engineering that emphasizes the separation of concerns with respect to the wide-ranging functionality available throughout a given software system.
 It is a reuse-based approach to defining, implementing, and composing loosely coupled independent components into systems.&nbsp;[†](#w-cbse)

+Composite Capability/Preference Profiles
+: A specification for defining capabilities and preferences of user agents, establishing a delivery context that can be used to guide the process of tailoring content.
+CC/PP is a vocabulary extension of the Resource Description Framework (RDF).&nbsp;[†](#w-cc-pp) ℹ︎&nbsp;[w3.org/TR/CCPP-struct-vocab2](https://www.w3.org/TR/CCPP-struct-vocab2/)

 Compression
 : The process of encoding information using fewer bits than the original representation.
 Any particular compression is either lossy or lossless.
 Lossless compression reduces bits by identifying and eliminating statistical redundancy.
 No information is lost in lossless compression.
 Lossy compression reduces bits by removing unnecessary or less important information.
 Typically, a device that performs data compression is referred to as an encoder, and one that performs the reversal of the process (decompression) as a decoder.&nbsp;[†](#w-compression)